Skip to content

 Filters

-• resource (modResource) - resource fields selection, such as pagetitle, longtitle, etc.
+• resource (modResource) — resource fields: pagetitle, longtitle, etc.

-• ms (msProductData) - product fields selection miniShop2, such as price, article, weight, etc.
+• ms (msProductData) — miniShop2 product fields: price, article, weight, etc.

-• msoption (msProductOption) - product options selection miniShop2, such as size, color, tags, etc.
+• msoption (msProductOption) — miniShop2 product options: size, color, tags, etc.

-• msvendor (msVendor) - Selection of producer properties of a product, such as title, country, phone, etc.
+• msvendor (msVendor) — vendor fields: title, country, phone, etc.

-You can specify a few filters for one field. for example for separate filtration on year and month.
+You can use several filters for one field (e.g. separate year and month).

 modx